 The institute is intended for teachers, curriculum leaders, and education influencers at K–12 public and independent schools as well as graduate students, instructors, professors, and education influencers at community colleges and universities.
 Our focus will be on providing resources to help create a more inclusive classroom and curriculum for students at all levels.

-Tuition fee of $1,895 includes all course materials and equipment, daily meals, lodging for five nights, and local transportation.
+Tuition fee of $1,395 includes all course materials and equipment, daily meals, lodging for five nights, and local transportation.
 The National Humanities Center will certify 45 CEU hours.
-Tuition without lodging for local North Carolina participants is $1,395.

 Several scholarships are available to cover tuition costs for “Beyond February.”
 Scholarships cover the full tuition, but do not cover airfare or travel costs.